jahanvi316/MachineLearningFinalProject/README.md

 1. Download project .zip file and extract project
 1. Open Command Prompt
 1. Navigate to location of Project folder
-1. Open file and uncomment appropriate line to run MissingData set with
-     * Line 113 is MissingData1
-     * Line 114 is MissingData2
-     * Line 115 is MissingData3
 1. Run File in command prompt.
     * Use the following command: `Python questionTwo.py`